ahmedhakeem1599/Herfa/README.md

 # Herfa – Flutter Mobile Application

 Herfa is a mobile application designed to support local artisans by helping them showcase and sell their handmade products.
-The app ensures transparency and trust through AI-powered product classification (Handmade vs Manufactured) and provides both customers and admins with a smooth and efficient experience.
+The app ensures transparency and trust through AI-powered product classification (Handmade vs Manufactured) and provides both customers, artisans, and admins with a smooth and efficient experience.

-This repository contains the **Flutter application**, fully implemented by me, including user flows, admin interfaces, and direct integration with the machine learning model.
+This repository contains the **Flutter application**, fully implemented by me, including user flows, admin and artisan interfaces, and direct integration with the machine learning model.

 ---

 ## 🚀 Features

 ### 🧵 Customer Features
 - Browse handmade products through organized categories.
 - View artisan profiles and product details.
 - Real-time product verification using an AI model (YOLOv8).
 - Smooth and modern user interface designed for easy navigation.

 ### 🛠️ Admin Features
 The app includes a dedicated admin panel inside the Flutter application:
 - Dashboard overview for system activity.
 - Manage artisans, customers, and products.
 - Review AI classification results for product verification.
 - Monitor platform analytics and performance.

+### 👩‍🎨 Artisan Features
+The app includes a dedicated artisan panel inside the Flutter application:
+- Manage and showcase handmade products.
+- Add, edit, or remove products with real-time AI verification (Handmade vs Manufactured).
+- Track orders, approve or complete them, and view order status.
+- Monitor product performance, sales, and customer interactions through the artisan dashboard.
+- Update profile information and upload verification documents.
+- Receive notifications for new orders, verification results, and account updates.

 ---